 - 2. Put adhesive tape around the wire on both sides of the cutting mark to assist cutting.
-Carefully cut the wire using a hacksaw. - 3 .
-Unscrew the socket, wedge and former from the terminal part (or Furlex rigging screw).
+Carefully cut the wire using a hacksaw. - 3.
+Unscrew the socket, wedge and former from the terminal part (or Furlex rigging screw if to be used).

-Note!
 Remove locking tube from rigging screw and slide it over the lower luff extrusion.
 Secure it temporally with a piece of tape.